 Jessica is also a member of the School's Education Committee.

 Having been Head of Religious Education and the Principal in both state comprehensive and independent schools, as well as Dean of Educational Development at South Bank University, Priscilla was the first woman elected as Chairman of The Headmasters’ and Headmistresses’ Conference (HMC).

 She has served as governor of a number of independent schools and academies, as well as on the University of Roehampton Council.
 She chaired the National Dioceses Commission for the Archbishop of Canterbury, presented ‘Thought for the Day’ for BBC Radio 4, led a major review of Church schools for the Church of England and has published two well-reviewed books on education.
 Her interests include music, the arts and world travel.

-Priscilla is also Chair of the School's Education Committee and a member of the Overseas and the Remuneration Committees.
+Priscilla is also Chair of the School's Education Committee and a member of the Remuneration Committee.